 Ankara has long accused the YPG, or the Kurdish People's Protection Units, of being linked to Kurdish fighters in its own southeast.

-It has ordered the group, a well-trained force that has been the US-led coalition's most effective ground partner in the war against ISIL, to withdraw to the east bank of the Euphrates, which crosses the Syria-Turkey border at Jarablus.
+It has ordered the group, a well-trained force that has been the US-led coalition's most effective ground partner in the war against ISIL, to withdraw to the east bank of the Euphrates River, which crosses the Syria-Turkey border at Jarablus.

 ISIL has controlled territory along the Syria-Turkey border since 2013.
 And in 2014, US-backed Kurdish forces began a push to retake the border area.